matbgn/prommanager/docs/README.md

 ## Description
-**Prometheus Manager** is a tool to install, update and execute Prometheus and different exporters automatically.
+**PromManager** is a [KISS](https://en.wikipedia.org/wiki/KISS_principle) tool to set up, automatically update and execute Prometheus and related services with CLI.

+PromManager does not claim to allow all possible configurations with prometheus' ecosystem, but remains a good starting point for a simple and quick deployment.

 ## Supported services